How To Resolve Payment Issues

 All SmarterQueue subscription payments are handled securely by our payment gateway, PayPal Braintree.
 The payment gateway will take your credit card details directly from our secure form, and send them to your bank or credit card provider for verification and payment authorization.

-For new cards, the payment gateway will attempt to pre-authorize a small charge (usually for £0 or £1) to check that your bank will approve payments to SmarterQueue.
+For new cards, the payment gateway will attempt to pre-authorize a small charge (between £0 and £1) to check that your bank will approve payments to SmarterQueue.
 Sometimes these verification amounts may show up on your credit card statement (converted to your own currency – e.g. $1.38), but if they do, they will be removed within 2-3 business days.

 If your bank decides to reject the authorization or payment, it will return an error response code and message – we display these directly to you.
 When this happens, it is the bank that has rejected the transaction, not SmarterQueue.